/blog/can_protocol

 Control Field

 This field contains the DLC, meaning Data Length Code.
-In classic CAN, the DLC indicates how many bytes are present in the payload, from 0 to 8.
+In Classic CAN, the DLC indicates how many bytes are present in the payload, from 0 to 8.

 Data Field

 This contains the actual data.
-In classic CAN, the maximum payload is 8 bytes, or 64 bits.
+In Classic CAN, the maximum payload is 8 bytes, or 64 bits.

 CRC Field